 - Replace (half or all of) the dressing with this creamy avocado chutney in chana salad or chana dal salad.

 - Drizzle on chaats and sandwiches.
+Try it on kabuli chana salad or chana dal salad.

 - Dip vegetable sticks or chips in this creamy sauce for a QUICK VEGAN SNACK.